hanaa-mohamed/cpprelude/docs/slinked_list.md

 void expand_front(usize additional_count, const T& fill_value);
 ```

-1. expands the container at the front by the count provided and fill the expanded elements with the `fill_value`.
+Expands the container at the front by the count provided and fill the expanded elements with the `fill_value`.

 #### shrink_front